Nha Trang (city): Cuisine

-Local culinary specialities that attract people are bánh canh chả cá (bánh canh with fish cakes and fish broth), bún cá sứa (rice vermicelli with jelly fish) and bánh xèo mực (crepes with squid).
+Nha Trang cuisine, originating from the coastal city of Nha Trang in Khánh Hòa Province, is strongly shaped by the region’s marine environment and long-standing fishing traditions.
+The dishes are made with fresh seafood and light cooking methods that highlight natural flavors.
+Signature local foods include bún cá sứa, bún cá chả cá, nem nướng Nha Trang, gỏi cá trích, gỏi cá mai, bánh căn and bánh canh chả cá.

 Transportation

 When Cam Ranh Bay used to be an important naval base, Nha Trang Airport was the main airport of the city.
 This airport was used by the United States Air Force and Republic of Vietnam Air Force during the Vietnam War.
 When part of Cam Ranh Bay was made an economic development zone by the Vietnamese government, Cam Ranh International Airport (also a military airport built by the United States during Vietnam War) was made the new civilian airport of the city.
 This airport is located by Cam Ranh Bay, 28 km south of the city and was (as of 2007) the fourth busiest airport in passenger traffic in Vietnam serving more than 683,000 passengers in 2008.
 As of 2016, the airport has domestic connections to Hanoi, Hồ Chí Minh City, Hải Phòng, Đà Nẵng, and Vinh.
 The airport also provides direct international flights to Seoul, Moscow, Kuala Lumpur, Bangkok and Hong Kong.

 The city is next to the National Route 1, the backbone north–south road of the country.
 The Reunification Railway crosses the city and stops at Nha Trang Railway Station.
 The construction work of Vân Phong Port, north of the city, a deep-water project capable of handling ships up to 100,000 tonnes, and with a capacity of 100 million tonnes of cargo per annum, is under progress by a consortium of Japanese corporations.
 The estimated investment capital for this port-city complex project is expected to reach US$15 billion.